 Visiting Italy in November is a winning idea, and not only for the reasons mentioned: truth is, we're at the heart of the low season and prices, both for flights and accomodation can be notably lower than usual.
 Moreover, November is one of the less touristic months of the year, which makes it easier to find accomodation and shortens considerably the time to spend queueing to enter museums.

 Last but not least, the Fall is a great month for food and wine festivals all over the country, especially those dedicated to the vino novello (new wine) and chestnuts.
 Both are a traditional symbol of the Fall in Italy and if you visit in November and have the luck to come across one of these festivals, you should absolutely take part to experience a wonderful, timeless slice of Italian lifestyle.
 Some of the most popular taking place in November are those of Vallerano, near Viterbo and Riofreddo, in the province of Rome.

 Weather in November

-Northern Italy the temperature climbs down quite steeply in November.
-In Milan and other parts of Northern Italy, the average temperature ranges from 1 degree to 11 degrees Celsius (33 to 52 degrees Fahrenheit).
-In November, there will be many wet days and expect the nights to be especially bitter cold.
+In the north of the country, temperatures decrease steeply in November.
+In Milan, Turin, Venice and other parts of Northern Italy, the average temperature ranges from 1 to 11 degrees Celsius (33 to 52 degrees Fahrenheit).
+November days can be rainy and the nights tend to get bitterly cold.

 Where to Visit in November